Chern character for torsion-free ample groupoids: Categorical structures behind equivariant KK -theory

 in $\icKK^G$, see Remark~\ref{rem:suspension-as-pullback}, hence $S A$ is a model of $\Omega A$.
 By Lemma~\ref{lem:bott-periodicity}, $\Omega$ is indeed an autoequivalence.

-Now, we know that $\icKK^G$ is stable, and moreover if a morphism $f \colon A \to B$ of $\CstAlg^s_G$ is in the class $F$, then the pullback diagram
+Now, we know that $\icKK^G$ is stable, and moreover if a morphism $f \colon A \to B$ of $\CstAlg_s^G$ is in the class $\cF$, then the pullback diagram

-with $I = \ker f$ in $\CstAlg^s_G$ goes to a pullback diagram in $\icKK^G$.
+with $I = \ker f$ in $\CstAlg_s^G$ goes to a pullback diagram in $\icKK^G$.
 This means that, in the homotopy category $\ho(\icKK^G)$, we have a long exact sequence of the form

 for any object $Z$.
-Thus, the canonical functor $\CstAlg^s_G \to \ho(\icKK^G)$ is split (semi-)exact.
-It is moreover homotopy invariant and stable, since it is captured by $\KK^G$-equivalence homomorphisms.
+Thus, the canonical functor $\CstAlg_s^G \to \ho(\icKK^G)$ is split (semi-)exact.
+It is moreover homotopy invariant and stable, since these conditions can be captured by $\KK^G$-equivalence homomorphisms.
 By the universality of $\KK^G$, we obtain a functor $\KK^G \to \ho(\icKK^G)$, which is the desired inverse of $\ho_0$.

 It remains to compare the triangulated category structures.
 A morphism in $\KK^G$ can be represented by an equivariant $*$-homomorphism $f \colon A \to B$ up to replacing objects by $\KK^G$-equivalences, see~\cite{laf:kkban}*{(proof of) Théorème A.2.2}.
-Lemma~\ref{lem:cat-fib-obj-extra-factoriz-prop} implies that $f$ can be taken from the class $F$.
+Lemma~\ref{lem:cat-fib-obj-extra-factoriz-prop} implies that $f$ can be taken from the class $\cF$.
 Then the kernel $I = \ker f$ is $\KK^G$-equivalent to the mapping cone of $f$.
 This implies that the image of exact triangles of $\ho(\KK^G)$, which come from fibration sequences, contain the exact triangles of $\KK^G$, which are given by mapping cones.
 In a triangulated category, any two exact triangles containing a given morphism must be isomorphic, hence we obtain the desired equivalence as triangulated categories. \end{proof}